FOSSEE/venturial/README.md

 Venturial-tools are built for specific purposes in steps following the process of solving a fluid-flow problem with OpenFOAM.
 Creating a successful OpenFOAM case requires these tools to work in tandem.
 Hence it is essential to know their features.

 ### 1. Meshing Features:
-- Compose cell shapes (hexahedron, wedge, prism, pyramid, tetrahedron, tetrahedral wedge) graphically to construct geometries as Blender-editable objects.
+- Compose cell shapes (hexahedron, wedge, prism, pyramid, tetrahedron, tetrahedral wedge) graphically to construct editable-geometries.
 - Query blockmesh-related data from geometries and export a blockmesh dictionary.
 - Visualize geometry with hovering mesh parameters.